Where to Stay in Rio

 Transport in Rio

-The Rio Metro is by far the easiest and most reliable way to get around Rio, and it will take you to most places you are likely to want to visit.
+When you're not on a guided tour, the Rio Metro is by far the easiest and most reliable way to get around Rio, and it will take you to most places you are likely to want to visit.
 See our guide to transport in Rio for details about using the Metro and other public transport in Rio.
 If you aren’t going to use the metro, then it’s worth getting a taxi as the bus system can be rather difficult to negotiate if you don't speak Portuguese.

 Taxi drivers will also usually not speak English, so it's not a bad idea to ask hotels and restaurants to call them for you, or at least to practice pronouncing the name of where you want to go and knowing roughly how much the journey should cost.
 A taxi from Copacabana to Ipanema will be between R$15-20, and the fare will be similar between Copacabana and Santa Teresa or the centre, but a journey out to the airport from either of these two areas can be as much as R$80.